-An Internship is one of the final requirements for earning Standard Certification through the Post Baccalaureate Teacher Certification Program.
-The Internship is a job with full teacher salary and benefits at a school district, charter school, or accredited private school.
+An internship is one of the final requirements for earning standard certification through the PBC program.
+The internship is a job with full teacher salary and benefits at a school district, charter school, or accredited private school.

-Candidates admitted to the program will be eligible for Probationary certification and the Internship once they have completed at least two courses, participated in a minimum of 30 hours of Fieldwork, passed the Content Area TExES exam in their certification area, and are offered a job as a teacher by a school district, charter school, or accredited private school.
-It is the student's responsibility to secure the job although HBU will assist with Job Fairs as well as with Fieldwork placements in districts.
+Candidates admitted to the program will be eligible for Probationary Certification and the internship once they have completed at least two courses, participated in a minimum of 30 hours of fieldwork, passed the content area TExES exam in their certification area, and are offered a job as a teacher by a school district, charter school, or accredited private school.
+It is the student's responsibility to secure the job, although HBU will assist with job fairs as well as with fieldwork placements in districts.
 A letter stating the student's eligibility for employment will be generated by the College of Education and Behavioral Sciences.